-Amaury Coeytaux began studying the violin at a young age and entered the Conservatoire National Superieur de Musique de Paris at age 13.
-After graduating with top honors, he continued further studies at the Manhattan School of Music, where he obtained a Masters degree and Artist Diploma.
-His principal teachers have included Micheline Lefebvre, Jean-Jacques Kantorow, Patinka Kopec and Pinchas Zukerman.
+Amaury Coeytaux began studying the violin at a young age and made his first public appearance with an orchestra at age 9.
+At age 11, he was featured live on Radio France playing Eugène Ysaÿe’s Ballade no. 3 and entered the Conservatoire National Superieur de Musique de Paris two years later.
+After graduating with the highest honors, he went on to pursue graduate studies at the Manhattan School of Music as a full-scholarship recipient, where he was awarded a Masters degree in 2005 and the prestigious Artist Diploma in 2008.
+His principal teachers have included Micheline Lefebvre, Jean-Jacques Kantorow, Patinka Kopec, and Pinchas Zukerman.

 In 2012, Mr. Coeytaux was appointed super-soloist of the Orchestre Philharmonique de Radio France.

 Amaury Coeytaux performs on a 1773 Guadagnini violin.